 CRM Integration

 Keep your contact truth in the CRM.
 If you already run Salesforce, HubSpot, Zoho, Dynamics, or Zendesk, choose an autodialer that plugs in natively so reps can dial from the record, see history, and log outcomes automatically.
-Avoid exporting/importing CSVs or maintaining separate lists—those workflows create duplicates, stale data, and compliance risk.
+Avoid exporting and importing CSVs or maintaining separate lists—those workflows create duplicates, stale data, and compliance risk.

 Price

 Pricing varies widely.
-Some tools are seat-based with bundled minutes; others charge per minute for voice and per message for SMS/MMS.
-Enterprise platforms quote per-tenant rates with add-ons for WFM, QA, analytics, or AI services.
+Some tools are seat-based with bundled minutes; others charge per minute for voice and per message for SMS or MMS.
+Enterprise platforms often quote by package, with add-ons for workforce management, QA, analytics, or AI services.
 Compare effective cost per rep and per connected conversation, not just list price.

 Beware feature bloat.
 If you won’t use workforce optimization or gamification, don’t pay for it.
 Negotiate volume discounts and look for annual-term savings.